tableau/TabPy/docs/tabpy-tools.md

 ```

-The setup file will install all of the necessary dependencies `(sklearn, nltk,
+The setup file will install all of the necessary dependencies `(eg. sklearn,
-textblob, pandas, & numpy)` and deploy all of the prebuilt models located in
+nltk, textblob, pandas, & numpy)` and deploy all of the prebuilt models
-`./models/scripts`.
-For every model that is successfully deployed a message
+located in `./models/scripts`.
+For every model that is successfully deployed
-will be printed to the console:
+a message will be printed to the console:

 ```sh
 "Successfully deployed PCA"